miterion/cmle-exercise/auto-expense/README.md

 1. There is no security implemented on the Lambda endpoint.
 A proper deployment should be using token-based/oauth authentication.
 Alternatively, activating AWS IAM authentication can also keep the function from being abused by malicious parties.
 2. The Lambda function acts as a rate-limiter, with the default concurrency setting of 10 maxing out at 100 requests per second.
 This might need to be increased for a production setting.
 3. The app only allows submitting images by making them publicly available and providing a link to the model.
 This link is also currently not sanitized and should be preprocessed before being send to the model.
+4. The instance used might not be optimal depending on the use-case.
+Using an inf1/2 instance or running AWS inference instance recommendations might help increasing throughput.
+5. The model is currently only called with a single query.
+Depending on the inference instance, batching multiple queries together might be more efficient.

 # ToDos
 I added a small test website that can be deployed with the stack to allow testing the endpoint.